MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-delivery-scope.md

 >   - Will it require the content be owned and managed by a centralized team?
 For more information, see the [Content ownership and management](powerbi-adoption-roadmap-content-ownership-and-management.md) article, which describes an inter-related concept with content delivery scope.
 >   - Will there be an approval process?
 [Governance](powerbi-adoption-roadmap-governance.md) can become more complicated when the content delivery scope is broader than the owner of the content.
 For example, when an app that's owned by a divisional sales team is distributed to the entire organization.
 > - **Create helpful documentation:** Ensure that you have sufficient training documentation and support so that your content creators understand when it's appropriate to use [workspaces](/power-bi/collaborate-share/service-create-the-new-workspaces), [apps](/power-bi/collaborate-share/service-create-distribute-apps), or [per-item sharing (direct access or link)](https://powerbi.microsoft.com/blog/announcing-the-new-sharing-experience/).
 > - **Create a licensing strategy:** Ensure that you have a specific strategy in place to handle [Fabric licensing](/fabric/enterprise/licenses) considerations.
-Create a process for how workspaces may be assigned each license type, and the prerequisites required for the type of content that may be assigned to Premium.
+Create a process for how workspaces could be assigned each license type, and the prerequisites required for the type of content that could be assigned to Premium.

 ## Questions to ask